 These sorts of issues point to the ultimate tension in professional regulation: the need to seek a balance between the freedom for individuals to innovate, teach, and practice as they wish, and the collective desire among educators and practitioners to create a reasonably unified set of professional standards that support safe and effective practice and that promote public awareness and confidence.

-Registration of schools often develops hand-in-hand with registration of practitioners.
+Registration of schools often develops hand-in-hand with a registration of practitioners.
 Graduates of registered schools are eligible to be registered practitioners, and registered practitioners are seen as qualified to teach at registered schools.
 While the main goal for registering practitioners is to provide the public with contact information on practitioners, the main goal of school registration is to provide potential students information on training opportunities for the profession.

 Once an emerging field starts to attain some measure of stature and public attention, it is natural for the field to reexamine the basic regulatory structures that characterized the initial phase of development.
 There are typically a number of individuals involved with the field who are knowledgeable about professional education and regulation in the U.S., and some or many members of the practitioner community have aspirations for further growth and recognition of the field.
 Also, some organizations will start to develop discretionary financial resources beyond what is needed simply to survive and can invest them in building the profession.